Jump ahead to

-As the new PMP syllabus highlights the key areas of processes, people, and business environment.
+The new PMP syllabus highlights the key processes, people, and business environment areas.
 Project management principles focus on providing guidelines to project managers for managing people.
 These principles include:

 - Stewardship: Being a diligent, caring, and respectful steward

-- Team: Creation of collaborative environment for the project team
+- Team: Creation of a collaborative environment for the project team

 - Stakeholders: Engaging with stakeholders

 - Value: Focusing on value